 The week itself was largely uneventful.
 We relaxed, we walked quite many kilometers, we drank daiquiris and mojitos, we played dominoes, etc, etc. One of our friends from Utila lives in Cuba as well, and we met up with her a few times which was lovely as well.
 We bought a nice little humidor and some cigars, which we suppose is something that most visitors to Cuba do, at least the cigar part.
 Cigars in Cuba are an absolute racket, and it’s very easy to get utterly ripped off by buying purportedly authentic cigars from less than trustworthy sources.
 Buying them in the shop isn’t much better, and you’ll spend a hefty sum doing so.
 The best option is finding a trustworthy source, which is usually somebody who has connections in the factories, and is able to pocket a few here and there.
 Fortunately we made such a connection, and bought a box of Partagas Serie D No 4s for a not outrageous sum of money, plus a couple of Cohibas to fill out the newly-purchased humidor.
 Finding distilled water in that part of the world was a different matter altogether, but we eventually did find some a few days later in Mexico.
 Humidors, for their part, can be a racket too, with tourists paying dearly for a shoddy one hardly worth its weight.
 We did our research, and spoke with several people better-versed in that sort of thing than we, and ended up getting ours at a very affordable price from a merchant at the Almacenes San José Artisans’ Market.

 We also celebrated new year’s eve in Havana, which was a bit more boring than we were expecting.
 Our Airbnb host invited us down to one of his ground floor apartments to celebrate.
 Apparently that apartment had guests too, which had been turned into party hosts for the night without really knowing what they were getting into.
 We spent much of our time watching reggaeton music videos on a giant projector in the back.
 The food, which our host’s family cooked, was quite good, and there was no shortage of it.
 We ventured out into the night with another party guest, who was the Belgian friend of the Belgian brother-in-law of our Airbnb host, in search for a continuation of the night’s events.
 The streets were still fairly lively, but the partying was largely confined to private spaces, and the one or two bars that were still open were packed to the gunwales.
 We settled on a dimly-lit salsa club with eight or ten other people.
 It proved not particularly exciting, so we left, and ultimately headed home around 2am.
+The following day we switched accommodation to the casa particular of the Belgian brother-in-law.
+It was a considerably nicer place for cheaper, and with a more personal touch than the Airbnb.

 On another night we caught a glimpse of an actual local bar, frequented by locals.
 The power went out at our casa, and Ian was working from the park, so we convened at the unassuming bar across the street.
 The tile floor was dirty, with decades of wear.
 The other patrons were under varying degrees of intoxication.
 The bartender had several bottles of one type of low end white rum, and nothing else, so rum in a glass was all you could get.
 It was certainly cheap though, with the bill for some twelve drinks coming in at a little over $2.